skylight-hq/skylight.digital/_blog_posts/kin_lane_interview.md

 **Chris Cairns: Tell me about your path to Skylight.**

 **Kin Lane:** I've been in the tech field for nearly 30 years, mostly as a software engineer.
 In 2010, I turned my full-time attention to APIs.
 I did that because I saw the potential for APIs to transform how organizations shared digital services, both internally and externally.
-API-enabled sharing opens-up seemingly endless business and technical opportunities such as monetizing data, modernizing legacy systems safely, improving operational efficiencies, and spurring economic growth and innovation.
+API-enabled sharing opens up seemingly endless business and technical opportunities, such as monetizing data, modernizing legacy systems safely, improving operational efficiencies, and spurring economic growth and innovation.

 To advance the state of APIs, I took on the persona of "The API Evangelist."
 As The API Evangelist, I've been: consulting to firms of all sizes and industries, including *Fortune 1000* companies and federal agencies; publishing content on a range of API-related topics; speaking at various events all over the world; serving as a board member on several API standards development projects (for example, <a href="https://www.openapis.org/membership/members">OpenAPI Initiative</a>); and contributing to various open-source API projects (for example, <a href="https://openreferral.org/version-1-1-of-the-human-services-data-api-specification-technical-post/">Open Referral</a>, <a href="http://apicommons.org/">API Commons</a>, and <a href="http://apisjson.org/">APIs.json</a>).